 Bachelor of Science (BSc)

-Freshwater Science is designed to give you a broad perspective on inland waters.
+Freshwater science is designed to give you a broad perspective on inland waters.
 The program concentrates on understanding the science behind emerging environmental issues facing society using a highly interdisciplinary approach.
-Emerging issues, include: land-use/water interactions, toxicants in the aquatic environment, and potential effects of global climate change on aquatic environments and water resources.
-Students study water quality and quantity, aquatic organisms and the health of aquatic ecosystems.
+Emerging issues include: land-use/water interactions, toxicants in the aquatic environment, and potential effects of global climate change on aquatic environments and water resources.
+Students study aquatic chemistry, hydrology, aquatic organisms, and the health of aquatic ecosystems.

-In undergraduate studies at UBC Okanagan, you can complete a Bachelor of Science (BSc) with a major on honours in freshwater science.
+At UBC Okanagan, you can complete a Bachelor of Science (BSc) with a major or honours in freshwater science.

 UBC Okanagan’s freshwater science program offers a wide variety of foundational and advanced courses that prepare students for careers in freshwater or environmental sectors.